dagger/dagger/docs/current/guides/723462-use-secrets.md

 | Plaintext string | [`setSecret`](https://docs.dagger.io/api/reference/#query-setSecret) | [`Container.withSecretVariable()`](https://docs.dagger.io/api/reference/#Container-withSecretVariable) |

 :::tip
-The `Container.withMountedSecret()` and `Container.withSecretVariable()` fields return the container with the secret mounted into a file at the given path and with the secret stored in a container environment variable with the given name, respectively.
+The `Container.withMountedSecret()` and `Container.withSecretVariable()` fields return the container with the secret mounted at the given filesystem path or stored in the given container environment variable, respectively.
 :::

 Let's start with a simple example of setting a secret in a Dagger pipeline and using it in a container.